jdkaplan/advent-of-code/README.md

 I like solving the [Advent of Code](https://adventofcode.com/) challenges every year, and these are my solutions.
 I use this as a way to learn a new language or try new techniques in one I'm already using, so my code isn't likely to be idiomatic or good.
-I don't expect this to be useful to anyone, but I'm having fun! :D
+I don't expect this to be useful to anyone, but I'm having fun! 😄

 - 2015: TODO
 - 2016: TODO